anyscale/templates/templates/intro-services/README.md

 ## Monitor production services

 Along with the monitoring tools that come with workspaces, services provide additional built-in metrics that you can find in the `Metrics` tab.
-This tab includes aggregated metrics across all rollouts for a service, possibly from multiple Ray clusters.
+This tab includes aggregated metrics across all rollouts for a service, possibly from multiple clusters.

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/intro-services/assets/service-metrics.png" height=500px>